icitry/YoutubeCLI/README.md

   --subtitles-lang SUBTITLES_LANG, -l SUBTITLES_LANG
                         The preferred language for the subtitles.
   --colors, -c          Use colors when rendering. *Warning: Performance-heavy.
+  --high-accuracy, -a   High accuracy rendering.
+Will use Unicode characters instead of base ASCII for rendering
+                        images.
+  --invert-colors, -i   If flag is present, colors will be inverted.
+To be used if background is lighter than
+                        characters.
 ```

 Keyboard mappings: